-The strength of environment is based on the NNSA consequences of loss minimums in from the NNSA PCSP and the threats from the NNSA Cyber Risk Assessment.
+The strength of environment is based on the NNSA consequences of loss minimums in the NNSA PCSP and the threats from the NNSA Cyber Risk Assessment.
 The assurance requirements and the minimum strength of function were chosen to be consistent with that level of risk.

-The assurance level for CNNWDPP is NNSA AL 2, Structurally Tested, and the minimum strength of function is SOF-medium.
+The assurance level for CRD113PP is an NNSA AL 3, Methodically Tested and Checked, and the minimum strength of function is SOF-medium.